-The object factory class implements the ObjectFactory interface (see "URL Context Factory" on page 16) and has a public constructor that takes no arguments.
+The object factory class implements the ObjectFactory interface (see "URL Context Factory" on page 16) and has a public null constructor.
 It provides a getObjectInstance() method, which will create instances of Context or DirContext for the URL scheme.
-These instances will then be used to carry out the originally intended Context or DirContext or D
+These instances will then be used to carry out the originally intended Context or DirContext operation on the URL supplied to the initial context.